Revealing Light-Driven Dynamics at Nanostructured Solid-Liquid Interfaces with In-Situ SHG: Discussion

 To understand the significant role of light-induced local heating on SH intensity, we performed a thorough SHG probing of three SiND arrays with diameters of 490, 510, and 530 nm.
-Their linear reflectance spectra around the FW, in deionized (DI) water, shown in Fig. \ref{fig:ch4_Light_induced_SHG}C, reveal important differences.
+Their linear reflectance spectra around the FW, in deionized (DI) water, shown in Fig. \ref{fig:main_figure_4}C, reveal important differences.
 The 530 nm SiNDs display a pronounced reflectance peak at 1047 nm, to the right of the FW (red dashed line).
-In contrast, the 490 nm and 510 nm SiNDs exhibit much flatter spectra across the 1000$-$1050 nm range.
-As a result, we expect that the TO effect for the 490 nm and 510 nm SiNDs will be minimal within the temperature range of 25-100 $^\circ$C employed in our experiments, while the 530 nm SiND will show a significant temperature-dependent effect.
-In fact, the slopes of the reflectance curves around 1030 nm in DI water \((\Delta R/\Delta\lambda)\) are almost zero for 490 nm and 510 nm.
+In contrast, the 490 nm and 510 nm SiNDs exhibit almost flat spectra across the 1000$-$1050 nm range.
+As a result, we expect that the TO effect for the 490 nm and 510 nm SiNDs will be minimal within the temperature range of 25-100 $^\circ$C employed in our experiments, while the 530 nm SiND is expected to show a significant temperature-dependent change in \(E(\omega)\).
+Quantitatively, the slopes of the reflectance curves around 1030 nm in DI water \((\Delta R/\Delta\lambda)\) are almost zero for 490 nm and 510 nm.
 Instead, a significant slope of 0.008 nm$^{-1}$ is obtained for the 530 nm SiNDs.
-Since the temperature-induced variation in \(E(\omega)^2\) is proportional to reflectance (R), this analysis effectively separates the TO effects from the photothermal changes in susceptibility.
+Since the temperature-induced variation in \(E(\omega)^2\) is approximately proportional to reflectance $(R)$, this analysis effectively separates the TO effects from the photothermal changes in susceptibility.